 The rating consists of four different levels.
 By achieving 100 – 90 points, you will get a “very good” rating.
 Everything between 89.5 – 80 points will give you a rating of “good.”
 If you reach 79.5 – 70 points, you are rated as satisfactory.

 I can only advise you not to take it too easy.
-The B2 level in German is more challenging than it might initially sound.
+The level B2 in German language is more challenging than it might initially sound.
 Goethe Institut recommends having at least 800 hours of language training at one of their official language centers between B1 and B2.

 USEFUL INFORMATION ABOUT LEARNING GERMAN